movabletype/movabletype/t/README.md

 You can learn how to test Movabletype by reading [.github/workflows/movabletype.yml](https://github.com/movabletype/movabletype/blob/develop/.github/workflows/movabletype.yml).
-The following are some small portions of it.
+This document shows you small portions of it, and some extra information.

 ```
 $ git clone git@github.com:movabletype/movabletype.git